unparalleled-js/docs-1/developing-connectors/cookbook/connector-building-defining-schema.md

 ---

 # Connector building - Defining schema for your objects
-In this next section, we go through our current thoughts on how to organise your connector.
+In this next section, we go through our current thoughts on how to organize your connector.
 With this methodology and proper planning, you’ll find it easy to add support for new objects in your connector whilst keeping your code DRY through the use of our object definitions and methods fields.
-These are all guidelines from learnings that integration developers at Workato have learnt over time and may alter slightly based on the application and API that we connect to.
+These are all guidelines from learnings that integration developers at Workato have learned over time and may alter slightly based on the application and API that we connect to.

 This assumes you have already read all previous documentation about the functionality of the Workato SDK including advanced topics and have already defined and established a connection to the target application.
-In case you haven’t done so, we highly recommend you do so to recognise the concepts touched on here.
+In case you haven’t done so, we highly recommend you do so to recognize the concepts touched on here.

-> In the examples that follow, we will be assuming that we are connecting to an API that accepts JSON but this can be applied to APIs that accept other data types.
+> **In the examples that follow, we will be assuming that we are connecting to an API that accepts JSON but this can be applied to APIs that accept other data types.**

-Before going into specifics, here is a high-level overview of connector code could be organised.
+Before going into specifics, here is a high-level overview of connector code could be organized.

 ![Mindmap of connector code](/assets/images/sdk/structure.png)

 For each action or trigger, both input and output field blocks would reference an object definition tied to that specific verb (i.e. create object action would have an object definition dedicated solely for it).
-In the object definition block, the schema would be built based on what object was selected by referencing a method which stores the base schema of the object selected.
+In the object definition block, the schema would be built based on what object was selected by referencing a method that stores the base schema of the object selected.
 This method would be a resource for all actions related to this action.
 In the example diagram above, this means invoice schema for all CRUDS actions would reference the same `invoice_schema` method.

 For the execute block, we advise using a single method dedicated for each verb-object pair.
-This helps to ensure that any pre processing of input data and post processing of response data specific to that verb-object action can have a dedicated section in your code.
+This helps to ensure that any pre-processing of input data and post-processing of response data specific to that verb-object action can have a dedicated section in your code.
 Any general data formatting such as `after_error_response` or `after_response` methods can be contained directly in the execute block.

 Ultimately, this helps to separate the responsibilities of each verb action and the objects it can support, allowing you to add support for new objects quickly or verb actions for existing objects.